PerezLyncoln/To-Do-System/README.md

 Once running, you'll see an interactive menu:

 1. Select `1` to add a new task
-   - Type your task and press Enter
+   - Enter the task text and its priority (1-9)
+   - Timestamp is automatically recorded
 2. Select `2` to list all tasks
-   - Shows all tasks with their index numbers
+   - Shows all tasks with index, priority, text, and creation time
 3. Select `3` to remove a task by its index
    - Enter the index number shown in the list
 4. Select `4` to quit the program
+   - Tasks are automatically saved to `todos.txt`
+5. Select `5` to edit a task's text
+   - Enter the task index and new text
+6. Select `6` to change a task's priority
+   - Enter the task index and new priority (1-9)

 ### Test Mode